projectsophon/darkforest-local/builders_guide.md

 # Intro

 - The goal of this guide will Dark Forest enthusiasts how to build and deploy their own rounds.
+- It will also provide a high-level overview of the Dark Forest blockchain application.
+If are new to the Dark Forest codebase, please scan this [document](dapp.md) first.

 ## Why should you run a community round?